This section provides a summary of the incidence, mortality and survival data for children with cancer in Australia.

 In this section, data are presented on children aged 0-14 years who are diagnosed with cancer in Australia.

-Data on childhood cancer stage at diagnosis can be accessed at Cancer Australia’s National Cancer Control Indicators website.
+Data on childhood cancer stage at diagnosis and survival by stage at diagnosis can be accessed at Cancer Australia’s National Cancer Control Indicators website.

 More data on childhood cancers are also available at the Cancer Council Queensland’s Australian Childhood Cancer Statistics Online website.

 In 2019, it is estimated that 804 children aged 0-14 years will be newly diagnosed with cancer in Australia (439 boys and 365 girls).1

 The number of new diagnoses is estimated to be higher in the 0–4 year age group (377 children) than in 5–9 year olds (200 children) and 10–14 year olds (227 children).1

 Number of children diagnosed with cancer in Australia, 2019 (estimate)

 In 2019, it is estimated that:1